 When I was back in Michigan a couple weeks ago, my mom made a wonderful grass-fed English roast for dinner one night.
 After tasting it and all its glory, I vowed to make one upon returning to Portland.

-This past weekend, while Jesse and I were at the farmer’s market, I remembered the roast.
-So, as I was buying some grass-fed buffalo soup bones to make a batch of bone broth, I picked up a small 2.33 pound grass-fed chuck roast as well.
-This is all compliments of Pine Mountain Ranch, which has a wonderful and extensive meat selection — all grass-fed and pasture-raised!
-I always buy meat from them when I go to the farmer’s market.
-They even sell grass-fed ground beef for $5.99/lb!
+This past weekend, I was at the farmer’s market, I remembered the roast.
+So, as I was buying some grass-fed buffalo bones to make a batch of bone broth, I decided to pick up a small grass-fed roast as well.
+I kept things simple and that’s all this basic chuck roast needed!

 Anyway, I decided to make the roast in my slow cooker, which my mom said is the ideal way to do it.
 I believe her too — after all, the slow cooker makes everything better, juicier and more tender!
 My mom also told me to season and sear both sides of the roast in a pan on the stove before putting it into the slow cooker, which I guess adds flavor and locks in moisture.
 Makes sense.
 I’m glad she told me this though, because I probably would’ve just thrown it into the slow cooker completely raw had I not known.
 I’m still learning all these meat techniques, you know?
 After all, I had never cooked or even touched raw meat until last November and as the title states, this is my first roast ever!
 Needless to say, I’m learning all the time.